Lily-ThuPham/CLVdashboard/README.md

 ### Overview of Findings

-Our subscription service demonstrates robust growth, evidenced by a ***40% year-over-year increase at the end of 2021***.
+Our subscription service demonstrates robust growth, evidenced by a ***40.5% year-over-year increase at the end of 2021***.
 Monthly recurring revenue shows highly-stable growth driven by well-managed monthly customer base.
 This signals strong market fit and effective acquisition strategies.
-While our ***1.42% churn rate*** is competitive, the significant ***58.6% rise in churned customers***, particularly in the 46-55 age group, demands further analysis.
+Our ***3.33% churn rate***, which has surged by 46.8% compared to 2020, signals an urgent need to bolster our customer retention efforts.
 Identifying churn drivers is crucial for sustainable growth.
-Despite overall positive trends, ***the average customer lifespan of 16.4 months***, although improve by 31.9% YoY, indicates an opportunity to improve customer retention strategy, especially within our large base of monthly subscribers.
+Despite overall positive trends, ***the average customer lifespan of 18.3 months***, although improve by 15.8% YoY, indicates an opportunity to improve customer retention strategy, especially within our large base of monthly subscribers.

 ![Customer Lifetime Value Dashboard](images/charts/dashboard_CLV.png)